iogbole/israelo/_posts/2022-07-22-continuous-profiling.md

 1. What is Continuous Profiling and why should I care?
 2. How does Continuous Profiling apply to large-scale distributed, ephemeral, compute instances?
 3. Can one truly profile "continuously" in production?
 Is the overhead worth the trouble?
 4. Are the recent advancements in eBPF making a difference?
-See my my post on [eBPF in Plain English](https://www.israelo.io/blog/ebpf/)
+See my post on [eBPF in Plain English](https://www.israelo.io/blog/ebpf/)
 5. What does Gartner think of Continuous Profiling?
 6. What are observability vendors doing about this?